-Spoil to landfill is continuing to reduce and we are aiming for zero non-hazardous waste to landfill by 2026.
-This will also include waste from our depots and offices, and we are working with our waste management provider to reduce landfill waste through re-use and recycle.
-By 2026 we are aiming to use no more than 0.1% virgin material for reinstatement works in our Southern network and no more than 20% virgin material for our Scottish network.
-Scotland has one of the lowest numbers of recycling centres of all gas distribution areas due to its geography and low population density, reducing SGN's access to recycled material.
+We also measure our sustainable resource use by considering the use of virgin aggregate in our reinstatement projects.
+By 2026, we're aiming to use no more than 0.1% virgin aggregate for reinstatement works in our Southern network and no more than 20% virgin aggregate for our Scottish network.
+Scotland has one of the lowest numbers of recycling centres of all gas distribution areas due to its geography and low population density, reducing our access to recycled material.